its-faraz-khan/FastGiG/README.md

 - Python 3.9+ (for Python services)
 - Node.js 16+ (for Grievance Service and Frontend)
-- PostgreSQL or MongoDB (choose one; see database section)
+- PostgreSQL (see database section)
 - MailHog (for OTP testing in development)
 - Git